ZachSaucier/sveltekit-blog/README.md

 # A Sveltekit blog by Zach Saucier

 This blog started as a fork of Josh Collinsworth's [Sveltekit static blog starter](https://github.com/josh-collinsworth/sveltekit-blog-starter).
-It grew to encompass several more features and does things a bit differently.
+It grew to encompass many more features and does things a bit differently.

 ## [Demo](https://zachsaucier.com/blog/)